 The Board has established a Remuneration Committee which considers the remuneration of the Directors and senior executives, and administers the Company's bonus scheme.
 The members of the Remuneration Committee are Michael Smith (Chairman), Peter Brook and Jeff Morrison.

-The Board has established an Audit Committee, which is responsible for overseeing the financial and accounting responsibilities of the Company.
-The minimum number of members on the Audit Committee is three.
+The Board has established an Audit and Risk Committee, which is responsible for overseeing the financial and accounting responsibilities of the Company.
+The minimum number of members on the Audit and Risk Committee is three.
 All members must be directors, the majority must be independent directors and at least one member must have an accounting or financial background.
-The members of the Audit Committee are Stuart McLauchlan (Chairman), Michael Smith and Peter Brook.
+The members of the Audit and Risk Committee are Stuart McLauchlan (Chairman), Michael Smith and Peter Brook.

-The Audit Committee helps the Board fulfil its corporate governance and disclosure responsibilities with particular reference to financial matters, and internal and external audit.
+The Audit and Risk Committee helps the Board fulfil its corporate governance and disclosure responsibilities with particular reference to financial matters, and internal and external audit.
 It is specifically responsible for:

 - the appointment of Argosy’s external auditor